wp-plugins/woocommerce-predictive-search/readme.txt

 * Searches your entire WooCommerce product database for the product name that match what is being typed.
 * Shows the results beautifully in the widget drop-down with Product Thumbnail, Title and description text.
 * Set the number of Product results to show in the drop down.
 * Set the number of characters of the product description text to show with each search result.
+* <strong>New Feature</strong> Exclude Products from Predictive Search.
 * Click through from the Widget dropdown to the 'All Results Search Page'.
 * 'All Results Search Page' shows products thumbnail, Title as a clickable link to the product and product text description.
 * 'All Results Search Page' features endless scroll - allows the page to load quickly and show 'infinite' number of results.